jonathanknowles/generic-traversal/README.md

-Generic transformations of arbitrary data structures.
+Generic traversal of arbitrary data structures in Haskell.